tinayan-design/portfolio/src/content/projects/bravo-website.md

 ---

-## Bravo Tutors Responsive Website Design
+## Bravo Tutors Responsive Website Redesign
 **Bravo Tutors** responsive website is designed to provide a seamless tutoring service experience across all devices.
 The website's main goal is to help parents easily find and book qualified tutors while ensuring optimal user experience on desktop, tablet, and mobile devices.

 <br>